datmanltd/Datman-Backend-Interview-Test/Advacne-React-Native/README.md

 * Please describe yourself using either XML or JSON.

-* Once you are done zip your folder and send us your beautiful work to dev@datman.je and cc to sandeep@datman.je.
+* Once you are done zip your folder and send us your beautiful work.
 Thanks for your time, we look forward to hearing from you!
 - Datman Dev Team